 Nothing instills FOMO quite like your friends’ smug Instagram photos.
-Remove them from your life by either deactivating or deleting your account.
+Remove them from your life by deactivating or deleting your account.

 Much like Facebook’s deactivation option, this choice will put your account on hold.
 As far as other users know, your Instagram page is gone, but the social network will hang on to your photos, comments, and other data.
 Log into the site again, and it will instantly restore your account.

-For a more permanent fix, you need to go to the dedicated Delete Your Account page online.
-Log in, give a reason for your defection, and enter your password.
+For a more permanent fix, you’ll need to go to the dedicated Delete Your Account page online.
+Log in, give a reason for your desertion, and enter your password.
 Finally, click Permanently delete my account.
 This will wipe all traces of your Instagram life from the network’s servers, including the likes and instant messages.
 If you decide to come back, you’ll have to start again from scratch.